Fano fourfolds of K3 type

-We insist that the leading role in this manuscript is played by Fano fourfolds $X$ of K3 type satisfying the following \begin{workhyp} $X$ admits a description as the zero locus of a general global section of a globally generated completely reducible homogeneous bundle over a product of flag varieties. \end{workhyp} These bundles can be conveniently built by taking direct sums of irreducible bundles, for which a combinatorial description is easy to handle.
+We insist that the leading role in this manuscript is played by Fano fourfolds $X$ of K3 type satisfying the following \begin{workhyp} $X$ admits a description as the zero locus of a general global section of a globally generated completely reducible homogeneous bundle over a product of flag varieties, together with a strong amplitude condition of the anticanonical bundle, see assumption (\ref{stronglyFanity}) below.

+\end{workhyp} These bundles can be conveniently built by taking direct sums of irreducible bundles, for which a combinatorial description is easy to handle.

 More in general, for a pair $(Y,\mathcal{F})$ with $Y$ a product of flag varieties and $\mathcal{F}$ a vector bundle on $Y$ as above, we can consider the $n$-dimensional zero locus $X$ of a general global section of $\mathcal{F}$.
 We can make use of classical tools such as the Hirzebruch--Riemann--Roch Theorem and the Borel--Weil--Bott Theorem, and Koszul complexes, to (at least partially) determine the following data: